- Price: $4900 // 6 NIGHTS / 5 DAYS FISHING

 TERMS & CONDITIONS

 Tailwaters Travel must adhere to the cancellation policies of the guides, outfitters and lodges which it represents.
 Mangrove Cay’s policy follows: A deposit of 50% is required to confirm a reservation and is due within 21 days of booking.
 The balance is due 90 days prior to departure.
-All deposits and/or final payments are non-refundable.
-Refunds or credits cannot be issued for fishing time lost due to inclement weather.
+The deposit will be refunded, less a fee of $250/person, if written cancellation is made more than 90 days prior to arrival.
+Thereafter the individual is responsible for the total land cost and no refund will be made unless client replacement (client’s responsibility) is found.
+No refund can be made for unused arrangements or fishing time lost due to inclement weather.
 Receipt of deposit and/or final payment is acknowledgment that registrant has read and accepts the cancellation, refund and responsibility clauses.
 Travel insurance is highly recommended.